EleutherAI/gpt-neox/README.md

 ## Getting Started

 Our codebase relies on [DeeperSpeed](https://github.com/EleutherAI/DeeperSpeed), a custom modification to the [DeepSpeed](https://github.com/microsoft/DeepSpeed) library.
-We strongly recommend using Anaconda, a virtual environment, or some other form of environment isolation before installing from `requirements.txt`.
+We strongly recommend using Anaconda, a virtual machine, or some other form of environment isolation before installing from `requirements.txt`.
 Failure to do so may cause other repositories that rely on DeepSpeed to break.

 ### Datasets